the demon Allocer (Alloces) in the Ars Goetia

 The origins of Allocer are intrinsically linked to the compilation of the Solomonic cycle of grimoires in early modern Europe.
 He is not a demon that appears in ancient scripture or early Christian patristic writings.
 Instead, his earliest documented appearance is in the 16th and 17th-century texts that formalized the classification and hierarchy of demons.

-Allocer’s most primary and crucial documentation is found in Johann Weyer’s Pseudomonarchia Daemonum (1563) and, subsequently, in the first book of The Lesser Key of Solomon, the Ars Goetia (mid-17th century).
+Allocer’s most primary and essential documentation is found in Johann Weyer’s Pseudomonarchia Daemonum (1563) and, later, in the first book of The Lesser Key of Solomon, the Ars Goetia (mid-17th century).

 Weyer’s text lists Allocer as a Great and Mighty Duke, detailing his physical form, rank, and powers.
 This description was largely preserved and integrated into the Ars Goetia, which codified the 72 spirits into a system associated with the legend of King Solomon binding the spirits into a brass vessel.